JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
+Now we will once again use the GROUP BY statement.
+In this query we are selecting the category and once again getting the max number of episodes.
+The result is the max for each category.
-Once again we use the GROUP BY statement.
-So far GROUP BY has not been required when using MAX, but now that we are aggregating on a specific column it is.
-Of course result by itself is not very useful.
-We have the max for each category but do not know which podcasts belong to each category.
+Of course the result by itself is not very useful.
+We have the max for each category but once again do not know which podcasts belong to each category.

 ---